Skip to main content

 Q: Do I need to also have Site Scanning if I am implementing the Blocking Wrapper?

 Site Scanning is a critical component of a successful blocking strategy.
-By running Site Scans we are able to collect the HTML as well as all the Javascript responses for each ad call.
+By running Site Scans we are able to collect the HTML, as well as all the Javascript responses for each ad call.
 This is the source of the bad ad behavior and in this data is the “signature” for the ad we put on our blocklists.
-Scanning data also helps us reduce false positives because we have more granular detail on specific IDs to block versus having to block entire domains, which is what happens with many of our competitors.
+Scanning data also helps us reduce false positives because we have more granular detail on specific IDs to block, versus having to block entire domains, which is what happens with many of our competitors.

 Q: Why do I frequently see signatures being blocked by the wrapper still appear in my site scans?

 The reason is that bad actors are constantly evolving their techniques.
-New variants will get captured in our site scans first and then we then run our internal process to identify the next signature to add to our blocklist.
+New variants will get captured in our site scans first, and then we then run our internal process to identify the next signature to add to our blocklist.

 Q: Do I need to alert my Demand Partners about this wrapper?